Steph-harris/ourPetProject/README.md

 Front-End Group Project

 ## General Project Summary:
 I am making a shelter pet app that displays pets up for adoption close to a users zip code with a map, images (Flickr and from the shelter), description, special needs, wikipedia article about that particular breed (if one is provided) as well as care information.
-Users will also be shown local pet stores and vets.
+Users will also be shown local pet stores and vets, and can leave a review of their pet via Fireside chat.

 ## Technologies Used
  - Html5
  - CSS3
  - Bootstrap
+ - Javascript
  - jQuery
- - Javascript
+ - Firebase
  - AJAX
  - Select2